 Nebraska Vital Records

-The Nebraska office of Health and Human Services maintains birth, death and marriage records for the state, but some records may be accessible through the local county clerk's office (in the county where the individuals lived or were married).
+The Nebraska office of Health and Human Services maintains birth, death and marriage records for the state, but some records may be accessible through the local county clerk's office (in the county where the individuals lived or were married) or by performing a search of Nebraska state vital records on RecordsFinder.com.
 Certified copies of these documents are available only to those who meet several requirements such as a close relationship to the person named on the certificate, and proper identification is required.
 Others may view documents in the appropriate office.

 Nebraska Court Records